-Discover tips and best practices to keep your children's smiles safe while swimming.
-Read North Orange Family Dentistry's latest blog post for mouth and teeth injury prevention.
+Discover tips to keep your children's smiles safe while swimming.
+Read North Orange Family Dentistry's blog for mouth and teeth injury prevention!

 Swimming pools are synonymous with summer fun, providing a refreshing escape for children during the hot summer months.
 However, it can be a slippery environment where accidents can happen, and children's mouths and teeth are particularly vulnerable to injuries including dental fractures and teeth being knocked out of their sockets.